hews/gal-practice-lesson/README.md

 In fact, these four problems represent the essential types of iterative actions you perform on data collection:

-1. Repetition (simple iteration): perform some action for each item in a collection, usually resulting in a side effect (instead of returning a value).
+1.  **Repetition** (simple iteration): perform some action for each item in a collection, usually resulting in a side effect (instead of returning a value).
 Common method names: `#forEach` (JavaScript), `#each`.
-2. Mapping, or transforming: transform each item in the given collection into a new format.
+2.  **Mapping**: transform each item in the given collection into a new format.
 This returns a collection of the same size, with each item having been "mapped" to a new value.
 Common method names: `#map` (JavaScript), `#collect`.
-3. Filtering: transform the collection itself, removing certain items, and returning a new collection.
+3.  **Filtering**: transform the collection itself, removing certain items, and returning a new collection.
 The items themselves are not transformed.
     Common method names: `#filter` (JavaScript), `#select`, `#reject`.
-4. Reducing: transform the collection itself, returning some value (usually) of a different type.
+4.  **Reducing**: transform the collection itself, returning some value (usually) of a different type.
 The returned value can be a single piece of data or a new collection, but is always the result of applying a reduction algorithm to each item in the original array.
 Common method names: `#reduce` (JavaScript), `#inject`, `#fold`.